 Monocouche renders have additives which make them more flexible and help to eliminate cracking.
 They can even be ‘self cleaning’.

-Although lime plastering fell from favour for some years, having been the traditional method for house rendering in this country, there has been a re-emergence of interest recently.
+Lime plastering was the traditional method for house rendering in this country and there has fairly recently been a re-emergence of interest.

 Although lime-based plaster tends to be a little harder to apply than regular Portland cement – meaning it is more commonly used in renovation projects and for conservation work – both Baumit and K Rend now supply polymer-enhanced lime renders which aim to overcome any related difficulties.